 The Cure for Credential Stuffing

 The cybersecurity world has turned its spotlight on credential stuffing recently, but many companies are already behind in defenses: Only 30 percent of companies report having sufficient solutions and technologies to prevent credential stuffing attacks, according to the Akamai/Poneman Institute report.
 Complicating matters is the inherent fight between customer experience and necessary defense protocols.
 Web teams argue that security needs can cause issues or slowdowns or can decrease the value of the user experience on websites, a conundrum that frequently results in compromising on either side.

 But security is getting better and better at fighting against cyberattacks such as credential stuffing with minimal tradeoffs.
-Ultimately, protecting your company from cyberattacks is beneficial in the long run.
-Get started with these four smart ways to protect your company against credential stuffing attacks.
+In the long run, protecting your company from cyberattacks is a worthwhile investment.
+To protect against attacks, implement these four ideas.

 1. Fight the Flood With Firewalls

 The best way to protect yourself is with a solid firewall and a responsive security process.
 These tools will identify malicious traffic and block the source IP address, shutting down the attack from the source.
 This is particularly effective against credential stuffing because the massive attacks will come from single sources.
-Ideally, you won’t have to wait to process a spike in login activity after the fact — your firewall should handle the threat in real time.
+Ideally, you won’t have to wait to process a spike in login activity after the fact.
+In a perfect world, your firewall should handle the threat in real time.

 When you consider that a firewall frees up your bandwidth and allows it to once again be used productively, the $3,000 to $4,000 price tag turns out to be a decent investment.